mablack/cordova-diagnostic-plugin/README.md

 ### requestBluetoothAuthorization()

 Requests Bluetooth authorization for the application.
+- The outcome of the authorization request can be determined by registering a handler using [`registerBluetoothStateChangeHandler()`](#registerbluetoothstatechangehandler).
-When calling this function, the message contained in the `NSBluetoothPeripheralUsageDescription` .plist key is displayed to the user;
+- When calling this function, the message contained in the `NSBluetoothPeripheralUsageDescription` .plist key is displayed to the user;
 this plugin provides a default message, but you should override this with your specific reason for requesting access - see the [iOS usage description messages](#ios-usage-description-messages) section for how to customise it.

     cordova.plugins.diagnostic.requestBluetoothAuthorization(successCallback, errorCallback);